Connor-GH/fetchme/docs/COMPATABILITY.md

 # This doc gives information as to what distros work best, work okay, and what isn't mentioned should be assumed to not work at all.

 ## Fully-working distros:
-- Arch Linux
-- Artix Linux
+- any Pacman-based distributions (Arch, Artix tested)
-- (theoretically) any Arch-based distributions
+- any Portage-based distributions (Gentoo tested)

 ## Okay-working distros:
 (No package count but otherwise no problems):

-- Gentoo
 - Debian/Ubuntu-based distros
 - Void
 - OpenSUSE